A faculty member and student work together on a computer.

 • How can we better prepare households for healthy aging by helping them plan for their future financial needs?

-• How can policy help seniors to age in place?
+• How can policy help older adults to age in place?

-• Which groups of seniors are most financially vulnerable and how might policy and programs be designed to ensure they are well cared for as they age?
+• Which groups of older adults are most financially vulnerable and how might policy and programs be designed to ensure they are well cared for as they age?

 Ignite change.
 Shape policy.
 Drive impact.
 Advance equity.
 Become faculty.